4.9

 Massachusetts Institute of Technology

-• Degree Field: Specify the exact area of study, such as Information Technology.
+• Degree Field: State the exact field, such as Information Technology, Computer Science, or another closely related discipline.

-• Institution: List the accredited university or college.
+• Institution: Name the college or university clearly.

 Takeaway